yuchenw2015/PoissonERM-QuickStart/README.md

   - A control script (user input) and a data set to fit the model(s).
   - A control script (prediction input) and a simulated/external exposure data set to create additional predicted incidence rates.
 This is optional.

-The Examples of `PoissonERM` is here: https://github.com/yuchenw2015/PoissonERM-Example
+The Quick-Start tutorial is here: https://yuchenw2015.github.io/PoissonERM-QuickStart The Examples of `PoissonERM` is here: https://github.com/yuchenw2015/PoissonERM-Example

-The full method section is here: https://yuchenw2015.github.io/PoissonERM
+A full method section is here: https://yuchenw2015.github.io/PoissonERM

 Now start with the command.R to play with the examples!